luontola/tdd-mooc/data/1-tdd.md

 2. **Green**: Make the test pass.
 ASAP.
 Commit any sins necessary.
 Hard-coded values.
 If statements.
 Fake it until you make it.
 3. **Refactor**: Improve the design of the code, without changing its behavior.
 Atone for your sins.
 Remove duplication.
 Improve names.
 Minimal code which passes the current tests.

-Repeat until there are no more tests to write/until bored.
+Repeat until there are no more tests to write or until bored.

 If the current design makes it difficult to make a new test pass, consider commenting out the new test and refactoring first.
 "Make the change easy (warning: this may be hard), then make the easy change." [[1]](https://twitter.com/KentBeck/status/250733358307500032)